betterpress/wordpress-symfony-edition/README.md

 ## Installation

-`composer create-project betterpress/wordpress-symfony-edition "*@dev"`.
+`composer create-project betterpress/wordpress-symfony-edition --stability=dev`.
 You will be asked for database parameters - this database must already exist and be accessible.

+Next setup your web server, with a document root of the folder `./wordpress`.
+Composer has created this folder for you.
+If you're just trying it out, you can run the PHP server locally (make sure you run from inside your project directory):

+`php -S 0.0.0.0:8081 -t ./wordpress`

+If the database details you have given are for an empty database, now visit your site and you should see the wordpress install screen.
+Follow these instructions, and you'll be ready to go.

 ## Features